halee-t/halee-t/README.md

 3. I love to learn from others!
 There are tons of ways to solve the same problem, so if you know a better way then please speak up.

-4. I don't know many methods to test code other than print statements, so let me know of other ways!

 ### Languages/Tools
 -Java